Last Updated on

 Mount Aso is an active volcano in the centre of Kyushu island in Japan.
 Volcanic activity started about 270,000 years ago and is still active today.
 As part of the Aso-Gogaku mountain range, also known as the Five Mountains of Aso, the active volcano has five peaks: Nekodake, Takadake, Eboshidake, Kishimadake and Nakadake, which has one of the world’s largest volcanic crater.

-While getting up-close and personal to the active crater is not possible due to increased volcanic activity, there are many hiking trails and activities that you can enjoy on Mount Aso.
+While getting up-close and personal to the active crater is not possible due to increased volcanic activity, there are many hiking trails and activities that you can enjoy on the Aso volcano.

-And visiting Mount Aso from Kumamoto City is easy with an efficient bus system.
-However, due to the disruption of the railway between Kumamoto and Mount Aso, taking the train to Mount Aso is not possible.
+And visiting Mount Aso from Kumamoto City is easy with an efficient bus system, the only form of public transportation to the active volcano.

-Before you go to Mount Aso, take a look at my post on everything you need to know before going to Japan.
-I included a lot of information, including how to get around Japan and other useful Japan travel tips.
+Before you visit Mount Aso in Kumamoto Prefecture, take a look at my post on everything you need to know before going to Japan.
+I included a lot of information including how to get around Japan and other travel tips.

 Want to read this post later?
 Pin it on your Pinterest board!